Candy (Mandy Moore album)

 Candy is the second compilation album by American singer Mandy Moore.
 It was released on April 5, 2005, by Epic Records.
 It contains songs of Moore's that, with the exception of "Candy" and "I Wanna Be with You," were never released as singles.

+Allmusic described the release as "intermittently entertaining, but not really satisfying" and instead recommended The Best of Mandy Moore.